I'm a long-time cook and a fairly new vegan. The combination has caused me to explore new culinary territory and learn a lot along the way.

 - A 10-1/4" cast iron pan or equivalent sized round or square baking dish

-If you do use the purchased variety, you can either take it out of the fridge an hour or so before you begin the recipe to let the dough rise a bit or let it rise while you prepare the other ingredients.
+Take the dough out of the fridge before you begin to let the dough rise a bit while you prepare the other ingredients.

 I used 25 cloves of garlic but you can use fewer if you want.
 Or, you can use 25 cloves but eliminate the garlic powder.
 It all depends on how much you like garlic.
 I happen to love it.